 The Estuary Transit District was formed in 1981 by the nine towns of the Connecticut River Estuary Region, which includes Clinton, Chester, Deep River, Essex, Killingworth, Lyme, Old Lyme, Old Saybrook, and Westbrook.
-In FY 2022, the towns of Durham, Middlefield and Middletown also joined the district.
-In addition, service is provided on a contracted basis to the towns of East Haddam, Madison and Haddam.
+In FY 2023, the towns of Durham, Middlefield and Middletown also joined the district, and the district assumed the assets and operations of the Middletown Transit District.
+In FY 2024, East Hampton joined the district as well.
+In addition, certain services are provided on a contracted basis to the towns of Cromwell, East Haddam, Madison, Portland and Haddam.

 The District is governed by a Board of Directors made up of representatives from each of the member towns, each having a weighted vote based on the population of the town they represent.
 The Directors serve in a voluntary capacity to adopt bylaws, set policy and direct the activities of the Executive Director.
 The Executive Director, in turn, directs the daily activities of District and is responsible for the overall management of the District and its employees.
-The District contracts with First Transit to provide the Executive Director.